 For more information on possible data attributes and which data might help to even improve the Product Guide, please also check https://www.excentos.com/en/documentation/data-feed-requirements.

 Product Data Sources

 This part of the documentation describes different Product Data sources.
-The Product Data can consist of several data sources and can also be connected by different connector types (HTTP, FTP, SFTP).
+The Product Data consists of several data sources and can also be connected by different connector types (HTTP, FTP, SFTP).

 excentos can help to preprocess these Product Data sources to use them for your Product Guide.
-You can contact excentos support if you have any questions regarding your Product Data sources.
+Contact excentos support if you have any questions regarding your Product Data sources.

 Possible Product Data sources

 |product information like part numbers, variant id, descriptions etc.||x|